dookah/Explora/README.md

-# cpdProject
+# phoneGapProject
-My CPD application.
+I just want it to work